- SAP makes a large number of false proposals around S/4HANA.

 Run a truly live business with SAP S/4HANA, an intelligent ERP suite designed specifically for in-memory computing.
 SAP S/4HANA is the digital core that connects your enterprise with people, business networks, the internet of things, big data, and more.
 Take control and run a live business with SAP S/4HANA and experience the power of a digital core.

 I cover SAP’s IoT solution in the article Why SAP’s Leonardo Seems So Fake.
-SAP has basically no Big Data business, and Big Data has nothing to do with ERP systems, SAP or non-SAP.
-So this part of SAP’s web article is simply false.
+SAP has no Big Data business, and Big Data has nothing to do with ERP systems, SAP or non-SAP.
+So this part of SAP’s web article is merely false.

 What is S/4HANA?